polar-app/polar-app/_docs/web-page-capture-and-archival.md

 We're lucky captured pages work AT ALL.

+## What are the challenges of creating a portable HTML archive that mandates something custom.

+ - CORS access policies prevent the content being access programmatically for things like screenshots.

+ - CORS prevents loading resources from our origin and the target origin

 ## Why not MHTML

 - Firefox doesn't support MHTML

 - MHTML doesn't support images

 - We can't extend it, fix bugs in it, etc.

 ## Why not WARC